-We will keep your personal data about you only for so long as is necessary to achieve the purpose for which we have collected that data, or as required by law, or as required for in order to meet any legal, accounting, or reporting requirements.
+We will keep your personal data about you only for so long as is necessary to achieve the purpose for which we have collected that data, as required by law, or as required in order to meet any legal, accounting, or reporting requirements.

 The law requires us to keep information about our customers (including their contact details, details of their identity, financial information and information about transactions with them for six years after they cease being customers.

 When deciding what is the appropriate retention period for your personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from any unauthorised use or disclosure of your personal data, the purposes for which we use your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances, you can ask us to delete your personal data.
 Please see the Your Rights section of this document.

 If we anonymise your personal data, it will no longer be personal data and we may use it indefinitely.

 In certain circumstances, you have the right to:

 Request access to your personal data: You have the right to receive confirmation of whether or not we are holding or using your personal data and, if we are, to obtain a copy of your personal data.